Deep Cycle Battery Types Compared

 Sizing a deep cycle bank for solar storage?
 The <a href="/solar/solar-battery-bank-size-calculator">solar battery bank size calculator</a> matches your panels to the right battery capacity.

 Deep cycle batteries vary wildly in quality and real-world performance.
 The cheapest marine/RV battery at the auto parts store is not in the same class as a Trojan T-105 or a quality LiFePO4 cell.
 Buy the best you can afford, respect the DoD limits, and your batteries will return the investment many times over.
+For a detailed look at standard flooded lead-acid chemistry, including the Peukert equation in depth, see the lead-acid runtime calculator.
+Our LiFePO4 vs lead-acid comparison quantifies the cost-per-cycle advantage of each chemistry.

 Last updated: